leefige/15666-game0/README.md

 Rules:

 - The mother Pong (ball with rainbow tail) will SPLIT when hitting opposite panel OR hitting left/right wall for several times.
-Player need to "catch" cloned Pongs (without tail) and avoid mother Pong.
+Player needs to "catch" cloned Pongs (without tail) and avoid mother Pong.
 - Number of caught Pongs displays on top-left (black box), while remaining life displays on top-right (red box).

 Goals: catch as many cloned Pongs as possible.